F1Mider/japan-rail-history/my_presentation.md

 ---

-## The complication is in different ways
+## It is complicated in different ways

 <p class="fragment">For example, this system map involves five different companies <br />